Mekele Tigray, Ethiopia Travel Guide

 Routes vary from easy walks to strenuous climbs involving ropes.
 Abuna Yemata Guh or Maryam Korkor.

-Always use an experienced local guide for these treks.
+Always use a skilled local guide for these treks.
 They know the safest paths and can help with climbs.

 Safety should always be the priority.
-Consult with local tour guides or authorities for the latest travel advice and conditions, especially for short trips outside the city center.
+Consult with local tour guides or authorities for the latest travel advice and conditions, especially for short trips in the suburbs.
 Some treks involve significant heights and physical exertion.

 Embrace the local customs and observances.